ChirantanSonu2001/ChirantanSonu2001/README.md

 - 👋 Hi, I’m @ChirantanSonu2001
-- 👀 I’m interested in ...JAVA
+- 👀 I’m interested in ...Fronted Developer
-- 🌱 I’m currently learning ...MCA
 - 💞️ I’m looking to collaborate on ...No
 - 📫 How to reach me ...
 BHUBANESWAR